 We don’t know what’s coming

 We never do.
 We certainly didn’t foresee 2020 turning out the way it did, just for one humongous, trauma-inducing example.
 But what we do know, is we created our pricing model for you.
-So you, as an event organizer, don’t have to check and recheck your budget every single time you want to hold an event.
+So you, as an event organizer, don’t have to check and recheck (and recheck, and recheck) your event budget every single time you want to hold an event.
 So you don’t have to spend as much time forecasting the future as all these poor economists.
 We don’t envy them.

 Here’s what we can do.
 We can look at your needs, discuss the solutions on your list, and quote you one price, up front, that is locked in for 12 months.
 (If YOU want to, you can lock it in for 24 months.)
 So no matter what happens in the whole next year, you’ve already paid.
 Want to add a sponsor’s dinner for 40 at the last minute?
 Do it.
 Feel like your event team deserves an offsite and need to organize that?
 No extra charge.